-- (106) According to Article 76 (1) (c), when NRAs assess following the procedure set in Article 79 - the commitments on co-investment offered by the SMP operator, they should assess, among other conditions, that the publication of the co-investment offer is done in a timely manner. - (107) The aim of this provision is to allow the potentially interested providers of ECN/ECS to participate in the project from the beginning of the deployment (i.e. the roll-out) of the new network, having at their disposal enough time to evaluate all the elements needed to take the most appropriate decision before the deployment starts and to allow them to compete from the beginning with the SMP operator.
+- (112) According to Article 76(1)(c), when NRAs assess following the procedure set in Article 79 - the commitments on co-investment offered by the SMP operator, they should assess, among other conditions, that the publication of the offer to co-invest is done in a timely manner. - (113) The aim of this provision is to allow the potentially interested providers of electronic communications networks and/or services to participate in the project from the beginning of the deployment (i.e. the rollout) of the new network, having at their disposal enough time to evaluate all the elements needed to take the most appropriate decision before the deployment starts and to allow them to compete from the beginning with the SMP operator.
 The EECC considers appropriate that a period of at least six months is allowed to companies, for these to carry out all the internal steps needed to participate in the co-investment project.
-Nevertheless, each NRA, based on the national circumstances, may extend that period under justified reasons in the context of the

-37 As per Annex IV, conditions are to be made transparent in the co-investment offer and subsequent agreement.
+Nevertheless, each NRA, based on the national circumstances, may extend that period under justified reasons in the context of the commitment procedure.
+The practical declination of the "timely manner" principle is therefore an announcement period for the co-investment offer not shorter than six months prior to the official start of deployment of the project. - (114) The period limit of "at least six months" refers only to the case in which the SMP operator is not a wholesale only operator.
+In the case of an SMP wholesale only operator, this period could be shorter, absent the advantage of the vertically integrated SMP operator to start retail offers immediately after the deployment, in advance of competitors (all co-investors will be in the same position regarding the launch of retail offers). - (115) It is important to clarify how to assess whether the offer to co-invest is made public "in a timely manner", also considering that this offer will be presented in the context of the complex commitment procedure according to Article 79.

-38 Annex IV, paragraph (c), first bullet states: "Non-discriminatory terms in this context do not entail that all potential coinvestors shall be offered exactly the same terms, including financial terms, but that all variations of the terms offered shall be justified on the basis of the same objective, transparent, non-discriminatory and predictable criteria".
+&lt;sup>43 Annex IV, paragraph (c), first bullet states: "Non-discriminatory terms in this context do not entail that all potential coinvestors shall be offered exactly the same terms, including financial terms, but that all variations of the terms offered shall be justified on the basis of the same objective, transparent, non-discriminatory and predictable criteria".